Wozzeck: Altered idioms

+Altered idioms and Expressionist music convey Wozzeck's (and others') emotions and thought processes, especially his madness and alienation.
 Folk song and popular dance idioms appear in the field and tavern scenes.
 Berg transforms a polka into a danse macabre in the later tavern episode (act 3, scene 3).
-Its opening rhythm is a retrograde of a tango, alluding to Kraus's play Die letzten Tage der Menschheit (1915–1922; The Last Days of Mankind), drafts of which appeared in Die Fackel by 1916.
+Its opening rhythm is a retrograde of a tango, alluding to Kraus's play Die letzten Tage der Menschheit (1915–22; The Last Days of Mankind), drafts of which appeared in Die Fackel by 1916.
 Marie's orphan plays among children singing "Ringel, Ringel, Rosenkranz, Ringelreih'n" (like "Ring a Ring o' Roses") in the epilogue.

-Berg's notes and sketches for Wozzeck (and for the march from Three Orchestra Pieces) mingled with fragments of military papers.
+Berg's sketches for Wozzeck (and for the march from Three Pieces for Orchestra) included notes on his military service.
 Drafts include Austrian army bugle calls rendered atonal in the final score (act 1, scene 2).
-His war experience of sleeping in barracks informed his word painting of snoring soldiers (act 2, scene 5), which he described as "polyphonic breathing, gasping, and groaning ... the most peculiar chorus I've ever heard ... like some primeval music that wells up from the abysses of the soul".
+His war experience of sleeping in barracks informed his chorus of snoring soldiers (act 2, scene 5), with their "polyphonic breathing, gasping, and groaning the most peculiar chorus I've ever heard like some primeval music that wells up from the abysses of the soul", he recalled.

+Berg also adapted tonal juvenilia for Wozzeck.
+In Marie's Bible scene, he reworked a sonata fragment in F minor that has been called Schumannesque in its melancholy.
+The final interlude is perhaps from a 1909 piano piece for Helene or a planned 1912 symphony on Honoré de Balzac's 1834 novel Séraphîta.

 Musicodramatic synopsis

-Berg asserted a reciprocal relationship between the music and the drama.
-In an interview, Oskar Jancke asked whether "the text ... facilitates the understanding of your music", which he said "the public ... grappl[ing] with ... finds unfamiliar".
-Berg replied: "Yes, but also the reverse.
+Berg saw opera as drama intensified through music, which in Wozzeck he used to embody (as motives, rhythms, and pitches), intricately structure, and focus Büchner's text.
+In 1930, asked whether "the text facilitates the understanding of your music", which the interviewer said "the public grappl[ing] with finds unfamiliar", Berg asserted the music's and drama's reciprocal relationship: "Yes, but also the reverse.
 The music also aids in understanding the poem.
 Basically I have done nothing more than to produce it on a higher level."
-The music, he added, "neutralize[s] the fragmentary character".
+The music, he added, "neutralize[s] the [text's] fragmentary character".